lolmaxz/staff-handbooks/docs/server-staff-handbook/introduction.md

 # Introduction

 :::warning
-Warning: The Staff Handbook is currently very outdated, be careful with the information contained in here.
+Warning: The Staff Handbook is currently being updated, be careful with the information contained in here.
 :::

 Welcome to the **Eden Apis Server Staff Handbook**.
 This handbook serves as a comprehensive guide for all staff members, outlining roles, responsibilities, procedures, and resources necessary to perform your duties effectively.